Tuckerton Railroad: Twentieth century

 In 1908, PRR canceled the Manahawkin & Long Beach Transportation Company's lease of Barnegat Railroad due to track conditions.
-The TRR will now operate this line again.
+The TRR began operating this line again.

-In 1910, a new engine No. 6, 4-4-0 American style, replaced 25-year-old Engine No. 3.
+In 1910, a new Engine No. 6, 4-4-0 American style, replaced 25-year-old Engine No. 3.

 In 1912, freight receipts began to outpace passenger receipts.

-In 1913, there were now three round trips scheduled between Whitings and Beach Haven as passenger traffic slowly increased.
-PRR cooperated with the TRR and installed a block signal system between Whitings and Beach Haven for the summer months.
-In winter months, the equipment was removed and stored for the next season.
-The track in Whitings was reconfigured and the wye was eliminated.
+In 1913, there were now three round trips scheduled between Whiting and Beach Haven as passenger traffic slowly increased.
+PRR cooperated with the TRR and installed a block signal system between Whiting and Beach Haven for the summer months.
+In the winter, the equipment was removed and stored for the next season.
+The track in Whiting was reconfigured, and the wye was eliminated.
 A turntable was installed to be able to turn engines.
-Speed limits on the line from Whitings to Manahawkin were set at 60 MPH to match the PRR's line from Camden.
+Speed limits on the line from Whiting to Manahawkin were set at 60 MPH to match the PRR's line from Camden.

 In 1914, the first automobile bridge was completed from the mainland to Long Beach Island.

-In 1915, TRR purchased a steel suburban MP54 coach from PRR, which becomes No. 7.
+In 1915, TRR purchased a steel suburban MP54 coach from PRR, which became No. 7.

 In 1917, World War I caused a major drop in passengers to the shore.